 As part of the 50th Anniversary, we curated a selection of 50 films that showcased alumni contributions to the depth and breadth of Australian filmmaking over the past 50 years, and that highlighted Melbourne’s special place in the Australian film industry.

 Visit the Digital Archive website for more information.

 Swinburne School of Film and Television alumni

 Are you a graduate of the former Swinburne School of Film and Television (1966–1991)?
-We want to make sure that former students don’t miss any news and events this year.
+Sign up to receive updates about Film & Television news and events.